Reservist: Spain

 Reservistas Voluntarios (Volunteer Reservists) provide the Spanish Armed Forces (Army, Navy and Air Force) branches of qualified civilian professionals essentially required for each army.
 The training is divided in two phases.
-The first stage it's the Basic Training in military knowledge.
+The first stage it is the Basic Training in military knowledge.
 The time for this phase are normally two weeks.
-The second stage, which typical time are one week, it's the Specific Training, in this phase the applicant for Reservist develop the specific tasks in his military unit.
+The second stage, which typical time are one week, it is the Specific Training, in this phase the applicant for Reservist develop the specific tasks in his military unit.

 When the Applicant approve the two stages acquires the Reservist title and the rank of Soldier, Sergeant or Second Lieutenant (Alférez).
 The time of the Reservist commitment is three years, with extensions until 58 years of age for Officers and NCO and 55 years old for ordinary soldiers.

 United Kingdom

 All three branches of the British Armed Forces have volunteer reserves.
 Reservists hold civilian jobs and train on a stipulated number of weekends monthly.
 They are generally assigned to an administrative corps or specialist trade according to their occupations and location in the country.